Sam Fender’s Johnny Depp pub selfie was a serious misstep

 It’s something that will be even worse for those without access to fancy lawyers and a cushion of money to fall back on if things don’t work out.
 “I’m getting messages from women saying they fear they’re going to be sued for speaking about the abuse they suffered,” wrote barrister and academic Dr Charlotte Proudman on Twitter, after the verdict was announced.
 “They have no money, no fame, no platform.
 They have their truth but that’s not enough, it’s never been enough.”

 Thankfully, Fender knows that it’s pretty easy to make a mistake.
 “People f*** up,” he once told NME.
 “Everyone is a flawed character.
 If you’re not admitting that you have flaws, then you’re a f***ing psychopath.”
-That Fender has now deleted the post perhaps means hopefully he’s realised that he has.
+That Fender has now deleted the post perhaps means hopefully he’s realised that he has made a mistake.
 What’s everybody else’s excuse?

 Register for free to continue reading